canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Yeah, OK." she says, after I fail to answer.
 "I...
 OK.
 Come on, Indigo.
 Don't look at me like that."

 "You wouldn't read it if you weren't getting something out of it."
-I lift the laptop off my knees, patted the cushion next to me.
+I lift the laptop off my knees, patted the off-brand blue shark next to me.
 "Come on.
 Tools down.
 You can't tell me that's research.
 Come and tell me whats up."

-She stands, wobbling the way she does when she hasn't been paying attention to hunger signals for several hours, and picks her way through the floor's book collection to settle between me and a pile of plushies.
+She stands, wobbling the way she does when she hasn't been paying attention to hunger signals for several hours, and picks her way through the floor's esoteric book collection to settle between me and the pile of plushies.
 I hold her for a minute or two, stroking her hair while she figures out the words.

 "It's just..."
 She glances at the cold cup of tea on the desk she left and winces.
 "None of them *get* it, you know?
 I keep thinking, maybe this one will actually do it properly, but it's always just... it's just a simple version of this world in medieval cosplay, it doesn't even try to get the <i>weltanschauung</i>, or--"